kenning/BookForge-Studio/README.md

    swapped out and even run in parallel if you find one model is good for a certain thing.
 New open source AI audio models will be added as they are released.

+* **Support single-speaker and multi-speaker generation.** Some models like dia only do multi-speaker generation, many models only do single-speaker.
+Some like higgs do both.
+We aim to support whichever modes are viable, or both for experimentation purposes, with voice clones correctly assigned to each party.

 * **Models run on a separate process to the main server.** This means you need to run the main server, open another command prompt, and then start a process for the model you want to use.
    Some of these models take tons of VRAM -- higgs specifically is gigantic.
 Some are smaller like